-If no weight is detected on the front seat, the airbag will be automatically shut off.
-However, the indicator will not come on.
+If the weight sensors detect there is no passenger in the front seat, the airbag will be off.
+However, the passenger airbag off indicator will not come on.

 The passenger airbag off indicator may come on and off repeatedly if the total weight on the seat is near the airbag cutoff threshold.
+If an adult or teenage passenger is riding in front, move the seat as far to the rear as possible, and have the passenger sit upright and wear the seat belt properly.

-If a passenger is riding in front, move the seat as far to the rear as possible, and have the passenger sit upright and wear the seat belt properly.
 If the indicator comes on with no front seat passenger and no objects on the seat, or with an adult riding there, something may be interfering with the weight sensors.
 Look for and remove:

-- Any items under the front passenger's seat. - Any object, hanging on the seat or in the seat-back pocket. - Any object, such as a folded-down back seat, that is touching the rear of the seat-back.
+- Any items under the front passenger's seat. - Any object hanging on the seat or in the seat-back pocket. - Any object(s), such as a foldeddown back seat, that are touching the rear of the seat-back.